Junior Program Rules and Regulations

-The objectives of the AYC STP Junior Program are to:
+The objectives of the AYC Junior Program (JP) are to:

-Eligibility: The AYC STP is open to children of the appropriate age and requisite skills.
-Members, and parents or guardians of non-member participants are responsible for the conduct of and all liabilities incurred by that child/participant.
-Continued participation in the program is subject to each participant following the rules of the AYC STP as interpreted by the Program Director, subject to review by the AYC STP Governor.
+Eligibility: Participants must be of appropriate age and have requisite skills Parents or guardians of participants are responsible for the conduct of and all liabilities incurred by that child/participant.
+Continued participation in the program is subject to each participant following the rules of the JP as interpreted by the Program Director, subject to review by the JP Governor.

-Application and Acceptance: All candidates interested in participation must complete all application forms and submit them to the General Manager or AYC STP Director by June 1.
-Acceptance into the AYC STP will be made based on several factors, including availability, skills, prior applicable experience and prior experience with the program.
+Application and Acceptance: All candidates interested in participation must complete application forms and payment through the online registration and payment system by June 1.
+Acceptance into the JP will be made based on several factors, including availability, skills, prior applicable experience and prior experience with the program.
 Please note any applications received after June 1st will be subject to space available in the JP at the discretion of the Program Director.

-Enrollment Periods: The AYC STP will run for 2 four-week sessions commencing on Monday, June 27, 2016.
-Each semester is further divided into 2 two week sessions to provide flexibility for participants’ families, should that be needed.
-Note that there are minimum participation requirements for enrollment, as follows: Minimum enrollment for the Under 8 program is participation in at least 1 two-week session.
-Minimum enrollment for the other sections of the AYC STP is participation in at least four consecutive weeks (2 two-week sessions in any consecutive combination).
+Enrollment Periods: The AYC JP runs for 2-week sessions commencing on Monday, June 24, 2019.
+Note minimum participation requirements for enrollment are as follows: Minimum enrollment for the Under 8 program is participation in at least 1 two-week session.
+Minimum enrollment for the other sections of the AYC JP is participation in at least four consecutive weeks (2 two-week sessions in any consecutive combination).
 Exceptions may be made at the discretion of the AYC JP Program Director.
 Minimum enrollment for Opti Racing or 420 Racing is for a full season.
-Because staffing commitments must be made based on enrollment, AYC STPs enrollment fees are non-refundable.
+Because staffing commitments must be made based on enrollment, AYC JP’s enrollment fees are non-refundable.

-Boat Use and Boat Credits: Participants in the AYC STP sail Optimist Dinghies, O’Pen Bics and 420’s.
-Parents of these children are encouraged to own appropriate sailboats and to make them available for use by the AYC STP.
-Boat ownership by participants or their families is critical to the success of the AYC STP and is the only way that a parent or guardian can make absolutely sure that his or her child will have a boat to sail in area regattas and the Club’s weekend and evening racing events.
+Boat Use and Boat Credits: Participants in the AYC JP sail Optimist Dinghies, O’Pen Bics, Stur-Dee Cats and 420’s.
+Parents are encouraged to own appropriate sailboats and to make them available for use by the JP.
+Boat ownership by participants or their families is critical to the success of the JP and is the only way that a parent or guardian can make absolutely sure that his or her child will have a boat to sail in area regattas and the Club’s weekend and evening racing events.

-The Club compensates members who make their boats available to the AYC STP with priority status for the limited storage spots on the front float, a “storage credit”.
-Prior to the commencement of the first AYC STP session, the AYC STP Director and Coaches inspect each boat and, if its condition is acceptable or better, approves it for use in the Program.
+The Club compensates members who make their boats available to the JP with priority status for the limited storage spots on the front float, a “storage credit”.
+Prior to the commencement of the first JP session, the JP Director and Coaches inspect each boat and, if its condition is acceptable or better, approves it for use in the Program.
 Owners of approved boats are not billed for storage and receive a boat credit.
 Credits for partial sessions will be prorated.

 Members are encouraged to make use of their boats when the Program is not in session.
-If scheduling permits, the AYC STP Director may make a boat available to its owner for use during Program hours.
+If scheduling permits, the JP Director may make a boat available to its owner for use during Program hours.

 Owners of boats in use by the Program may arrange with the Program Director to borrow their boat for a Regatta.
 Boats will be released only to their owners.
 Members loaning their boat for use by the child of another family must clarify issues of insurance and responsibility for damage directly with the family to which the boat is being loaned.
 The Club assumes no liabilities while the boat is outside the direct control of the Program.

-Swimming: All AYC STP participants must be able to pass the swim test as prescribed by the Program as a condition of enrollment.
+Swimming: All JP participants must be able to pass the swim test as prescribed by the Program as a condition of enrollment.